-Realizing that her brother had no intention of relinquishing the ring, Katy finally dropped her hand back to her side in defeat and sighed.
+Realizing that her brother had no intention of relinquishing the ring, Katy finally dropped her hand back to her side and sighed.
 “I saw him after school yesterday,” she said.
 “He was hanging around outside the Eagle’s Nest, and when he saw me and Kelly walk by, he called me over.
 We talked for a long time, and he drove me home.
-Then he offered to pick me up from school today, and we stopped off for a snack at Willow’s and talked some more.
-He wants to take me out again Friday night.
-We’re going to see something at the drive-in.”
+Then he offered to pick me up from school today, and we had coffee at Brown Dog and talked some more.
+He’s to take me out again Friday night, to see something at the drive-in.”

 “You’re not going out with him Friday night,” Travis stated.
 “Not Friday and not ever.
 I don’t want you going anywhere near him again.
 You got that?
 I mean it, Katy.
 Nowhere near him.”
 There was no anger in his voice, only absolute resolution.

 Ben bit the inside of his cheek and tensed his abdomen, anticipating the fury that he knew would follow.
 He was prepared to hold Katy back when she started swinging fists, when she started to shout and kick, but she didn’t lash out, only cried, burying her anguish in her hands.